ericjenn/working-groups/safety-related-profile/documents/sow.md

 ## Terms

-The following terms are used in the document:
+The following terms are used in this document:

 -   **Trained ML model**: the conceptual structure of graphs and operators that maps a set of input tensors to a set of output